 Regional planning gives access to:

-• Employment, Housing, Recreation – A few connected transportation system ensures adequate access to our daily needs and increases our ability to make choices about where we live, work, shop, and recreate.
+- Employment, Housing, Recreation – Connected transportation systems ensure adequate access to our daily needs and increases our ability to make choices about where we live, work, shop, and recreate.